-The Glaciated Region occupies the northeastern corner of Kansas and is roughly bordered by the Kansas River on the south and the Big Blue on the east.
+The Glaciated Region occupies the northeastern corner of Kansas and is roughly bordered by the Kansas River on the south and the Big Blue on the west.
 Geologists named the area based on a theory that two glaciers once covered the landscape and shaped the terrain.
 Rocky hills and wide valleys with accompanying floodplains provide a great deal of variation throughout the region.

 A fine silt called loess is characteristic of this region.
 Soils in the Glaciated Region are some of the richest in the state.

 A strip of hardwood forest runs along the very eastern edge of the region.
 Oak and hickory, however, quickly blend into a transition zone of both forest and prairie.
 Dense stands of tallgrasses, mostly bluestems, dominate in the western part of the region.